2008–09 South Pacific cyclone season: Tropical Depression 04F

-Tropical Depression 04F formed late on January 4, as a weak tropical disturbance near to the eastern edge of RSMC Nadi's responsibility.
-The disturbance then rapidly organised itself sufficiently to be classified as Tropical Depression 04F early the next morning.
+On January 4, the FMS reported that Tropical Depression 04F had developed within a low to moderate area of vertical windshear, about 815 km to the northeast of Port Vila in Vanuatu.
+At this stage the system's low to mid-level circulation centre was poorly organised and exposed while atmospheric convection was displaced to the north of the system.

 Over the next couple of days the depression moved towards the southeast, before on January 8 as it started to bring heavy rainfall to Fiji.
 RSMC Nadi then issued their final advisory on it later that day, as it was now an extratropical depression.
 However, late the next day RSMC Nadi started to reissue advisories on the depression and immediately passed primary warning responsibility for it to the Tropical Cyclone Warning Center in Wellington, who issued warnings on the depression until early on January 12 when they issued their last advisory.

 Floods and mudslides caused by the depression killed at least eleven people in Fiji.
 Several towns and rural areas on Viti Levu were flooded.